angelYHF/GRVSNNs/README.md

 The current code is using the Colab environment, you can download the data accordingly and run the code step by step.
 Or you can run the code using your own Python environment.

 Contact:
-For any question, you can contact angelfyh@gmail.com
+For any question, please can contact angelfyh@gmail.com

 Citation: